S.O.S. (Let the Music Play): Music video

 The video was shot in Los Angeles, California on August 10, 2009, with Chris Robinson serving as the director.
 He previously worked with Sparks on the music video for "No Air".
 The video shows Sparks dancing while wearing a gold dress and long gold nails.
 In interluding scenes in the video she can be seen dancing in a club wearing a black dress and hoodie.
-Her friend is seen unhappily watching her boyfriend flirt around other girls and texts Sparks.
-Eventually her boyfriend sees her and Sparks blows a kiss to the camera.
+Her friend is seen watching her boyfriend flirt around other girls and texts Sparks.
+Once Sparks and her friends are reunited to catch her boyfriend with the other girls, he eventually sees her and shows signs of embarrassment.
+Sparks then blows a kiss to the camera.

-American actress Jennifer Freeman also featured in the music video.